 Sometimes the blind spot (what the interviewer considers as most important or his/her passion, hobby etc.) of the interviewer can deny the candidate a job.
 Here’s a true story from my life that illustrates how this happens.

 Once I was asked by a friend in the HR Department of a MNC to attend an interview for a Trainer’s Profile.
 I was working elsewhere during that time.
 So I was not particularly interested in that position.
 Yet since he asked me I attended.
+This was in the year 2000.
+It was held at a well-known 5-Star Hotel in the city.
 The interview board consisted of five people who were really experienced people.
 One of them (whom I later came to know gave motivational coaching to the Indian cricket team) saw my bio-data and said, “This looks impressive.”
 I was pleasantly surprised because at that time I just had a limited experience in training.

 I enjoyed the interview which took around 45 minutes.
 That night my friend called me.
 I told him that I enjoyed the interview and asked him what the interview board thought about me.
 The reply was succinct and true: “This guy is definitely talented; but not interested in the job.”
 But they were generous to offer me an opportunity to attend the next level of interview, if interested.
 I didn’t pursue it further.

-The next year my friend again asked me to submit my CV.
+The next year, in 2001, my friend again asked me to submit my CV.
 This time I was looking for a better opportunity and therefore applied.
-I was feeling encouraged by last year.
+I was feeling encouraged by my performance last year.
 But this interview board comprised of middle-level managers (I did not know it then) rather than the big shots of last time.
 Venue was their campus at Technopark, Thiruvananthapuram, the year being 2001.
-There was a lady in the interview board who started the ball rolling.
+An interviewer in the interview board who started the ball rolling.
 She asked me to introduce myself.
 As soon as I told that I am Post Graduate in English Literature; she stopped me midway through my introduction and started a rapid-fire round.
 Here goes the transcript:

 “Who is your favourite poet?